coodie-wolf/coodie-wolf/README.md

 - 👋 Hi, I’m @coodie-wolf
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning to become yt
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me (no)

 <!---
 coodie-wolf/coodie-wolf is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.